26 Aug There’s a Giant Person in the Sky

 “What’s going on?”
 I asked, sitting up way too quickly and feeling the sting in my chest.

-“Easy there.”
-He said, looking over at me.
+“Easy there,” he said, looking over at me.
 “We have it all under control.
 Some of the guys in the tech department figured out how to close the tear.
 Now we’re just rounding up all the ones that fell.
 You’re going to stay down here for a few days while you recover.”

 “How the hell…” I said.
 There’s no way.
 This looked like the fucking apocalypse and somehow we managed to completely avoid it?

-“No promises it’s a permanent solution, so we’re keeping an eye on everything.
+“I can’t promise it’s a permanent solution, so we’re keeping an eye on everything.
 We have your camera array set up down here so you can monitor and report as needed.”

 I still couldn’t believe it.
 There’s no way this could have been done with so quickly.
 That’s when the ground started to shake.